 - Any other item of similar consistency

-You are only allowed to take small quantities of liquids in your hand luggage.
-These liquids must be in individual containers with a maximum capacity of 100 millilitres each.
-These containers must be packed in one transparent, re-sealable plastic bag of not more than one litre capacity per passenger.
+These items must be contained in individual containers, each with a maximum capacity of no greater than 100 ml.
+These containers must be packed in one transparent, re-sealable plastic bag of no greater than one litre capacity per passenger.

 - Present all liquids carried to the screeners at security checkpoints for examination